Dry skin is usually not serious. In most cases, this is due to factors such as hot or cold weather, low humidity, and soaking in hot water.

 Dry skin (xerosis) often has an environmental cause.
 Certain diseases can also have a significant impact on your skin.
 Possible causes of dry skin are:

 - Heat.
-Central heating, wood stoves, radiators and fireplaces reduce the humidity and dry out the skin.
+Central heating, wood stoves, radiators and fireplaces reduction the humidity and dry out the skin.

 - Hot baths and showers.
 Long showers or hot baths can dry out your skin.
 The same applies to frequent swimming, especially in heavily chlorinated pools.